-(3)The Irish Financial Services Regulatory Authority (the 'Financial Regulator') has issued its guidelines for implementation of the requirements of the EC Council Directives on own funds, solvency ratios and capital adequacy in Ireland which require minimum tier 1 and total capital ratios of 4.0% and 8.0% for banking groups, respectively.
+(a) The Irish Financial Services Regulatory Authority (the 'Financial Regulator') has issued its guidelines for implementation of the requirements of the EC Council Directives on own funds, solvency ratios and capital adequacy in Ireland which require minimum tier 1 and total capital ratios of 4.0% and 8.0% for banking groups, respectively.
 The Board of Governors of the Federal Reserve System in the US (the 'Federal Reserve Board') guidelines for risk-based capital requirements, applicable to all bank holding companies, require the minimum ratios of tier 1 capital and total capital to risk adjusted assets to be 4% and 8% respectively.
-Furthermore, the Federal Reserve Board has adopted leverage capital guidelines requiring bank holding companies to maintain a minimum ratio of tier 1 capital to total quarterly average assets ('tier 1 leverage ratio') of at least 3%, in the case of a bank holding companies are expected to maintain a tier 1 leverage ratio at least 1% to 2% above the stated minimum.
+Furthermore, the Federal Reserve Board has adopted leverage capital guidelines requiring bank holding companies to maintain a minimum ratio of tier 1 capital to total quarterly average assets ('tier 1 leverage ratio') of at least 3%, in the case of a bank holding company which has the highest regulatory examination rating and is not contemplating significant growth.
+All other bank holding companies are expected to maintain a tier 1 leverage ratio at least 1% to 2% above the stated minimum.

-(6)Calculated under Pillar 1 ('minimum capital requirements') under the Capital Requirements Directive (see pages 47-49).
+(6) Calculated under Pillar 1 ('minimum capital requirements') under the Capital Requirements Directive (see pages 47-49).